Norms relaxed for Family Pension to disabled survivors: Dr Jitendra

-NEW DELHI: In a path-breaking reform to bring ease of living, particularly for the disabled, the Department of Pension & Pensioners’ Welfare today issued orders relaxing norms for Family Pension to disabled surviving child/sibling of a deceased government servant, in order to enable him or her to receive the pension by liberalising the income criteria of eligibility for Family Pension.
+NEW DELHI, Feb 8: In a path-breaking reform to bring ease of living, particularly for the disabled, the Department of Pension & Pensioners’ Welfare today issued orders relaxing norms for Family Pension to disabled surviving child/sibling of a deceased Government servant, in order to enable him or her to receive the pension by liberalising the income criteria of eligibility for Family Pension.

 Dr Jitendra Singh informed that instructions have been issued to liberalise the income criteria for eligibility of a child/sibling of a deceased Government servant/pensioner for grant of family pension under CCS (Pension) Rules, 1972.
 The relaxation is granted for family pension to disabled survivors as they require greater medical care and financial assistance.